Hetmans of the Polish–Lithuanian Commonwealth: Responsibilities and privileges

 The hetman had no right to order the forces of the royal court, the royal guard, units equipped by the cities and towns, or private individuals, although during wars those units often voluntarily pledged their obedience to hetmans.
 Hetmans had no control over the navy, although the Polish Navy was always of very limited importance.
 Hetmans usually had no direct control over the levy (pospolite ruszenie), but they could give orders to the regimentars who commanded it.

 While hetmans were considered to be among the highest-ranking officials in the Polish–Lithuanian Commonwealth, their hetman status gave them no right to sit in either the Senate or Sejm, unless they held another office that automatically carried with it a seat or were elected as a representatives of local szlachta during sejmiks.
 Each hetman received a hetman's ceremonial mace, the bulawa, as the symbol of his position (it was added to his coat of arms).
-Less common was a horse-tail ensign and hetman's sign.
+Less common were a horse-tail ensign and hetman's sign.

-In some of the never realised plans of reconstruction of the Polish–Lithuanian Commonwealth from dual into triple state (Polish–Lithuanian–Ruthenian Commonwealth), the hetman was to be a head of the Ruthenian part, consisting of three Ukrainian voivodeships (see Treaty of Hadiach).
+In some of the never realised plans of reconstruction of the Polish–Lithuanian Commonwealth from dual into triple state (Polish–Lithuanian–Ruthenian Commonwealth), the hetman was to be the head of the Ruthenian part, consisting of three Ukrainian voivodeships (see Treaty of Hadiach).

 The reforms of 1776, stimulated by the first Partition of Poland, limited the powers of the hetmans.